 - Three GAC members have held national offices: Edna Johnson Morris (National Secretary 1921-1923) under National President Sadie T. M. Alexander; Ruth Sloan Taylor (National Secretary 1975-1979 under National President Thelma T. Daley); Ethel Pannel, a little lady but filled with strength, boldness and fortitude, was appointed Sergeant At Arms and served in this position for many years.
 Hortense House served as State Coordinator and represented Gary Alumnae well with her commitment, knowledge and love for Delta.

 - Not only did Beta Nu/Gary Alumnae have members who served as National officers, many National officers also came to Gary.
 Each praised the GAC members for the royal treatment that they received and they looked forward to returning to our fair city.
 National Presidents who came to Gary: Lillian P. Benbow, Frankie Freeman, Esq., Mona H. Bailey, Thelma T. Daley.
 Hortense Canady, Marcia L. Fudge, Cynthia McIntyre-Butler, and current National President Beverly Smith.
-Other Delta members of National and Regional prominence who came to Gary include Bishop Vashti Murphy McKenzie, Barbara Curtis, Carol Ware, Darlene Pollard, Dr. Mona Y. Davenport, Kimberly Offord, Suzzanne Douglass-Cobb and Sheryl Lee Ralph.
+Other Delta members of National and Regional prominence who came to Gary include Bishop Vashti Murphy McKenzie, Marcia Fudge, Esq., Barbara Curtis, Carol Ware, Darlene Pollard, Dr. Mona Y. Davenport, Kimberly Offord, Suzzanne Douglass-Cobb, Sheryl Lee Ralph and National President, Beverly Smith.

 - It goes without saying that Gary has a unique chapter of extraordinary, dedicated, committed Deltas.
 Those who have relocated to other cities and chapters voice the same sentiment: “There is no place like home.”